0ptim/dmc-universe-projects/field_descriptions.md

     - Only required if the `type` is "Website"
     - This is the text that will be displayed for the link
     - Max 20 characters

+### Spotlight Space audio file

+The mp3 audio file should be placed in the `/data/spaces` folder and must have the same name as the project ID.

+For example, if your project ID is `my-project`, the logo should be named `my-project.mp3`